openshift-assisted/assisted-installer-deployment/README.md

 # assisted-installer-deployment

+> [!NOTE]
+> Repository is archived.
+All changes should now be made in GitLab.

 ## Release a new version

 You can release a new version by creating a tag in all the assisted-installer repositories.